Liamm02/8-golden-rules/index.md

 ![](Imagen3.png)

 ## 3. Offer informative feedback.
  The user should know where they are at and what is going on at all times.
-For every action there should be appropriate, human-readable feedback within a reasonable amount of time.
+For every action there should be appropriate feedback.
 We can find in both websites informative feedback on how to create an account or log in to an existing one.

 ![](Imagen4.png)